Codax2000/comms-library/README.md

 ## Included blocks
 Here is a list of the classes and their methods.
-Note that these are all abstract methods and have specific instances
+Note that these are all abstract methods and behave according to the specific instantiated class

 ### `Constellation` class
 This class defines a signal constellation in 2D space.